nemisig/nemisig-2024/index.md

 ## Venue

 This year, NEMISIG will be held at Ithaca College in Ithaca, NY on March 23, 2024.
 It is hosted by [Doug Turnbull](https://dougturnbull.org/)  and [April Trainor](https://april.trainor.io/) of the [Computer Science Department](https://www.ithaca.edu/academics/school-humanities-and-sciences/computer-science).
-It will held in William Hall near the Campus Center on the Ithaca College campus.
+It will held in Williams Hall near the Campus Center on the Ithaca College campus.

 ## Schedule